adaltas/node-ssh2-they/README.md

 =================

 Extends [Mocha][mocha] with a new `they` function replacing `it`.
-The goal is to execute tests on ssh and non-ssh environment.
-This module was originally written to test the "ssh2-fs", "ssh2-exec" and "mecano".
-All the functions in those modules work on a local environment or over SSH transparently.
+The goal is to execute tests twice on ssh and non-ssh environments.
+This package was originally written to test the "ssh2-fs", "ssh2-exec" and "nikita".
+All the tests in those modules work on a local environment or over SSH transparently.

-This module doesn't take any option and will attempt to open a passwordless ssh connection on localhost with the current running user.
-Thus, it expect correct deployment of your ssh public key inside your own authorized_key file.
+The main module of this package doesn't take any option and will attempt to open a passwordless ssh connection on localhost with the current running user.
+Thus, it expects correct deployment of your ssh public key inside your own authorized_key file.

-You can make it work with [Travis][travis] by adding the following lines to your ".travis.yml" file:

-before_script:
-  - "ssh-keygen -t rsa -f ~/.ssh/id_rsa -N ''"
-  - "cat ~/.ssh/id_rsa.pub > ~/.ssh/authorized_keys"
+Additionally, you can call the `configure` function which expect an SSH configuration.
+Refer to the ["ssh2-connect"](https://github.com/adaltas/node-ssh2-connect) and ["ssh2"](https://github.com/mscdex/ssh2) packages for a complete list of supported options.

 Installation
 ------------